SaintsSec/navichipmarket/README.md

 ## What is the Chip Market?
 Simply put its an extension of the Navi repository.
 This platform serves as a marketplace for discovering, sharing, and collaborating on innovative custom software designed to enhance the capabilities of the Navi AI Interface.
-With Navi Chips, users can personalize and tailor the AI experience to their specific needs and preferences.
+With chips, users can personalize and tailor the AI experience to their specific needs and preferences.

 ## What are Chips?
 Navi Chips are specialized bits of custom software, each focusing on a particular task or domain, such as but not limited to: